-Bear Creek Trail is a 6.3 mile lightly trafficked out and back trail located near Victor, MT that features a lake and is rated as moderate.
+Bear Creek Trail is a 6.3 mile lightly trafficked out and back trail located near Victor, Montana that features a lake and is rated as moderate.
 The trail is primarily used for hiking, horses, and mountain biking and is accessible from April until September.
 Dogs and horses are also able to use this trail.

 Walk up the canyon trail into a temperate rainforest and see beautiful the beautiful river and streams.